-- The data subject has several rights - → Information, Access, Objecting (two different instances) - Cannot be removed through contracts or terms of business - Obligation of the data controller to enable this - \rightarrow He need not provide incentives to do it - \rightarrow He just isn't allowed to make it more difficult than necessary - The data subject is obliged to cooperate - Like providing the internal number with the processor if available to him ("customer number", ...) - → Provide proof of identity - " Employing the right of access to get data on your neighbour... - Restrictions are possible: National security, ...
+- The data subject has several rights - → Information, Access, Objecting (two different versions) - Cannot be removed through contracts or terms of business - Obligation of the data controller to enable them - \rightarrow He need not provide incentives to do it - \rightarrow He just isn't allowed to make it more difficult than necessary - The data subject is obliged to cooperate - → Like providing the internal number of the processor if available to him ("customer number", ...) - → Provide proof of identity - " Not: Using the right of access to get data on your neighbour ... - Restrictions are possible: National security etc.

-→ No access to your data in the police/secret service records!
+No access to your data in the police/secret service records!